 The consequences of bullying should reflect the seriousness of the incident.
-The school and C&LC take verbal and relational bullying as seriously as physical bullying.
+The school and C&LC takes verbal and relational bullying as seriously as physical bullying.
 When deciding upon appropriate sanctions for bullying the school and C&LC will ensure that the sanctions address bullying behaviour in a way which does not lead to escalation but resolution and which gives the best chance that bullying will not be repeated.
 The school and C&LC will draw upon the school and C&LC's positive behaviour policy and follow the system for sanctions, which includes:

-- Removing the child / young person who is bullying from particular groups of children including withdrawing them from certain activities or key points during the day e.g. break times/ lunchtimes. - Withdrawing privileges in accordance with the school and C&LC's agreed criteria.
+- removing child / young person who is bullying from particular groups of children including withdrawing them from certain activities break times/ lunchtimes. - withdrawing privileges in accordance with the school and C&LC's agreed criteria. - use of monitoring forms.

-Where children do not respond to the school and C&LC's restorative strategies (see above) or sanctions and in the case of more serious and persistent bullying including when violence and damage to property has taken place the school and C&LC will consider excluding the perpetrator from school and C&LC in line with the DFE exclusion guidance.
+Where children do not respond to the school and C&LC's restorative strategies (see above) or sanctions and in the case of more serious and persistent bullying including when violence and damage to property has taken place the school and C&LC will consider excluding the perpetrator from school and C&LC.
+The DCSF guidance for exclusion appeal panels makes clear that 'pupils responsible for violence and threatened violence should not normally be re-instated'.
 Some children who have been subjected to bullying can be provoked into violent behaviour.
-Where an attack has been provoked after months of persistent bullying, this will be considered differently from an unprovoked attack and will ensure that sanctions are proportionate to the circumstances.
+Where an attack has been provoked after months of persistent bullying, this will be considered differently from an unprovoked attack.

-(See Appendix D, Responding to and Following Up Incidents of Bullying)
+(See Appendix E Responding to Incidents of Bullying)

-(See Appendix G, Cyber bullying guidance)
+(See Appendix F- Cyber bullying Guidance)

 - Communicating with the whole school and C&LC community.
 The school and C&LC will communicate, where necessary and appropriate to the whole school and C&LC community that the bullying has been taken seriously and has been responded to well.
-This will include talking to parents/ carers.
-(See Section Working With Parents/Carers) The timing of this communication will depend on the agreed responsive approach. - Monitoring and following up with all parties concerned, including parents/carers to ensure that the bullying has stopped.
-Part of the school and C&LC's process of responding to an incident is to seek an agreement to meet at some point in the future to see whether the situation has been resolved or whether further work needs to be done.
+This will include talking to parents/carers.
+(See Section Working With Parents/Carers) - Monitoring and following up with all parties concerned, including parents/carers to ensure that the bullying has stopped.
+Part of the school and C&LC's process of responding to an incident is to seek an agreement to meet at some point in the future to see whether the situation has been resolved or whether further work needs to be take place.
 This will include evaluating the effectiveness of the follow up strategies that have been put in place to ensure that the bullying has stopped.
 The school and C&LC do not assume that a situation requires no further attention simply because a child has made no further complaints.
 Where a problem has not been resolved to the satisfaction of all parties the follow up strategies will be reviewed and/or further advice sought.
-The timing of this monitoring will depend on the agreed responsive approach. - Responding to incidents of cyberbullying.
-The school will follow the above procedures and will seek guidance on responding to different forms of cyberbullying via organisations which provide information on the safe and responsible use of technology, such as Digizen www.digizen.org/resources/cyberbullying/full-guidance.aspx
+The timing of this monitoring will depend on the agreed responsive approach.

+Responding to incidents of cyberbullying

+The school will follow the above procedures alongside the school's E-Safety policy which provides guidance on responding to different forms of cyberbullying and the safe and responsible use of technology.